Agriculture in Ireland

-Agriculture in Ireland began during the neolithic era, when inhabitants of the isle began to practice animal husbandry and farming grains.
+Agriculture in Ireland began during the neolithic era, when inhabitants of the island began to practice animal husbandry and farming grains.
 Principal crops grown during the neolithic era included barley and wheat.

 Following the Acts of Union 1800, the majority of rural Irish workers participated in the agricultural sector of Ireland's economy.

 History

 Prehistory and early history

 Since the Ice age the underlying geology of the island of Ireland has led to the formation of base rich soils, which combined with the temperate maritime climate has meant the island has been a place well-suited to the cultivation of grass and the rearing of cattle.
 The soils in Ireland are active biologically and are typically moderately leached.

-During the Ireland's neolithic era, which lasted from around 4000 B.C. until 2500 B.C., Ireland saw its first instances of animal husbandry and the farming of grains.
+During the Ireland's Neolithic era, which lasted from around 4000 B.C. until 2500 B.C., Ireland saw its first instances of animal husbandry and the farming of grains.
 The era saw the introduction of cattle and sheep as domesticated animals into Ireland and saw the start of dairy production in Ireland.
-Large herbivorous mammals such as the European Elk and the Aurochs were not naturally present on the island at that time, showcasing the importance of managing cattle as a food source.
+Large herbivorous mammals such as the European elk and the aurochs were not naturally present on the island at that time, showcasing the importance of managing cattle as a food source.

-The principle crops during the neolithic era in Ireland were species of barley and wheat.
+The principle crops during the Neolithic era in Ireland were species of barley and wheat.

 Medieval history

+During the medieval era in Ireland, recognized as the period from 400 AD to 1150 AD, many facts and figures are still unknown or vague to modern discovery and understanding.
+Evidence from archaeological sites concludes that hulled barley and oats were the primary crops cultivated at this time.
+Other crops, such as wheat, flax, peas, and beans, have been discovered at these archaeological sites as well; however, only occasionally, suggesting their subordinate position in medieval agriculture production.
+Furthermore, towards the later half of the medieval period, studies have proved an increase in crop variety being discovered in more site locations, suggesting an overall increase in arable tillage throughout Ireland.

 Early modern history

 In the years following the Acts of Union 1800, the majority of the Irish rural laborers participated in agriculture.
 Most rural laborers did not sustain themselves based solely upon their wages, but also had to cultivate a small plot of land to sustain themselves.
 Irishmen ordinarily rented this land from landlords in exchange for their labor, rather than paying for rent with money.
-Much of the land was rented as a conacre, an arrangement in which farmers were granted the right to farm a plot of land but did not create a landlord-renter contract, though this practice was more common in Connacht and Munster than in Lenister and Ulster.
+Much of the land was rented as a conacre, an arrangement in which farmers were granted the right to farm a plot of land but did not create a landlord-renter contract, though this practice was more common in Connacht and Munster than in Leinster and Ulster.